-- 4.1 Wherever possible, we would prefer you to raise any concerns with us openly.
-This would assist us in investigating the matter in the most effective way. - 4.2 The GOsC will not disclose your identity without your consent unless there are legal reasons that require us to do so.
+- 4.2 The GOsC will not disclose your identity without your consent unless there are legal reasons that require us to do so.
 This might be, for example, where your information is about a child or vulnerable adult who is at risk, or where a possible criminal offence may have been committed.
-We may also have to disclose your identity if ordered to so by a Court. - 4.3 However, in order for us to be able to act upon your concerns, we may need your consent to disclose information to any osteopath or institution that we are investigating.
+We may also have to disclose your identity if ordered to do so by a Court. - 4.3 However, in order for us to be able to act upon your concerns, we may need your consent to disclose information to any osteopath or education provider institution that we are investigating.
 If you do not provide this consent, we may not be able to investigate your concerns properly, or at all. - 4.4 If you wish, you may give us information anonymously.
 However, in such circumstances, we would not be able to contact you to discuss your concern or ask you for further information, and we would not be able to give you any feedback about any action that we might be able to take. - 4.5 Unless we consider that evidence or information might be available from other sources, we may decide not to act upon concerns that have been raised anonymously.